FlyingSpringrol/Human-memory/README.md

 Just writing this one down...
 Not sure how this idea is connected to any of these ideas but are a bunch of simple graded "yes/no" responses enough to  match the accuracy of a single backpropagated ideal solution?

 ###2) Hopfield net:
-Buggy!
-I wrote it under the assumption that online training was possible: which I now see is simply not true.
+Bug's fixed!
+I wrote the original net under the assumption that online training was possible: which I now see is simply not true.
 So I'm a bit disappointed in the hopfield net as a model for neural function.
 It does illustrate how local connectivity and correlation would allow for biologically feasible pattern matching, which I guess is something.
 Hop.py should work if you run it like a standard python program, although not necessarily beautifully.
 To run the hopfield server (JS client, and python Flask backend):
    Dependencies:
    * Flask
    * Numpy
-Download, move to server directory, and run the command 'python hopfield.py'.
+Download, move to server directory, and run the command 'python server.py'.
 Next, open http://127.0.0.1:5000/
 Next feel free to train and run all the mofocking patterns you want.
-(Although warning, most of them will not work.
-Yay!)

 Theory behind Hopfield Nets:
 Minimization of an energy function through activity-correlation to create content-adressable memory.